Helen Beebe: Work

 Beebe was a pioneer of the "unisensory approach" developed by Fröschels, now known as the auditory-verbal approach.
 She wrote innumerable newspaper articles and spread her knowledge and experiences through lectures and lectures all over the world.
 She was firmly convinced that deaf children with residual hearing - regardless of how little it was - develop a spoken language with natural intonation.

 In her 1953 book, A Guide to Help the Severely Hard of Hearing Child, she wrote: Lip reading should be avoided as much as possible at home and in therapy.
 Otherwise the child would become dependent on lip reading and not use their hearing.She started her practice for deaf children at home with a single student, Mardie Crannell Younglof who was deaf from birth.
 Younglof was fitted with one of the first wearable miniature electron tube-hearing aids (vacuum-tube hearing aid), which came on the market in the 1940s.
 Before that, Younglof's mother had spoken to her daughter all day through a rubber tube with a funnel attached to one end and earplugs attached to the other.

 Beebe kept a diary for each child, in which the parents also made their entries.
-In this way, she was able to quickly get an idea of what the child and its parents needed.
+In this way, she was able to quickly get an idea of what the child and the child’s parents needed.
 Each child came to therapy with their diary, from which Beebe could see what the child had learned at home since the last therapy session.

 Another pioneering act was that she invited young teachers to her therapy center, where they taught about fifty students from babies to teenagers.
 Deaf students had individual therapy twice a week, which enabled them to attend mainstream school with their hearing peers.
 Beebe used hearing aids to accustom children to speech through the ear, before they could become solely dependent on sign language, lip reading or visual signals.

-In a 1983 interview, one of her former Deaf students, David Davis, stated that he could only have graduated from Harvard University because he was able to study at Beebes Center as a young child.
+In a 1983 interview, one of her former Deaf students, David Davis, stated that he could only have graduated from Harvard University because he was able to study at Beebe's Center as a young child.
 Beebe had taught him how to distinguish tones and how to respond to them.
-It was more of a mental process that included logic and rational thinking.
-He learned the language one small step at a time.
+It was, according to Davis, a mental process that included logic and rational thinking.
+He learned the language one step at a time.

 In 1985, Lafayette College awarded Beebe an honorary doctorate in Human Sciences for her life's work as a teacher, scientist and pioneer of auditory-verbal therapy.